theletterjwithadot/Ultimate-Config-for-L4D2/README.md

 | Paged Pool Memory Available 	| High                                                     	|

  7. Launch game and open console and run the following command once: `unbindall; exec config_default.cfg; exec autoexec.cfg`

+> Please note that the command above basically resets the game config.
+All custom binds/mappins will be removed.
+You will have to manually add or change your custom binds/mappings.

  8. Change any binding that you do manually (like binding different key to zoom, changing crouch key, etc) in the game settings

 ## The files